Carniriv

-KING STUNNA performing at Carniriv Opening Ceremony.

 The Carniriv (Car-nee-rev) is an annual festival held in Port Harcourt, Nigeria.
 The Carnival starts a few weeks before Christmas, and lasts seven days.
 During this time, several ceremonial events are held; most of which have some cultural and/or sacred significance.

-The Port Harcourt Carnival bears a certain uniqueness as it combines two carnivals: a purely cultural carnival and a contemporary Caribbean-style carnival in one.
+The festival combines traditional cultural elements with contemporary Caribbean-style carnival features.
 It also features musical performances from both local and international artists.
-This gives it an edge over all other regional and continental carnivals, and presents a principal advantage that must be fully exploited.

 The Government of Rivers State recognizes Carniriv as its biggest tourism export.
-With economic interests increasingly identifying tourism as a viable alternative to the fossil fuel economy - especially in these parts - the state government has demonstrated its commitment to developing this carnival into a regionally unrivaled and globally reckoned tourist attraction.
+With economic interests increasingly identifying tourism as a viable alternative to the fossil fuel economy - especially in these parts - the Rivers State government has funded the event via the Rivers State Tourism Development Agency to promote regional tourism.
 Thus, it has always made available the necessary financial backing for the event each year, and has also worked hard through the Rivers State Tourism Development Agency and the Ministry of Culture and Tourism to ensure that it is held.